linearray/mealstrom/README.md

 ### Reliability
 You may have noticed up there, that "patches" are wrapped in Msgs.
 They are used to give certain reliability guarantees in Mealstrom.

 The API through which you should interact with instances guarantees idempotance for state transitions. `get` is trivially idempotent, `post` will let you know if the instance already exists and it is safe to retry.
-Finally, for `patch` you generate a `Msg` using `FSM.mkMsg` or `FSM.mkMsgs` that wraps an `Event` you want to send to an instance.
+Finally, for `patch` you generate a `Msg` using `mkMsg` or `mkMsgs` that wraps an `Event` you want to send to an instance.

 Once `patch` returns, you can be assured that the state transition has occurred and the associated Actions are now running asynchronously.
 You can safely retry `patch`, because when a `msgId` is already known, the message is discarded.

 You can run arbitrary effects, they will be retried until a retry limit you set is hit or until they succeed.
 This means they may happen [more than once] (https://en.wikipedia.org/wiki/Two_Generals'_Problem) or not at all.
 Failed effects can be retried at any time by calling `recoverAll`.

-If, however, you choose to send a Msg to another _MealyInstance_ as an effect, i.e. call patch on it in the `effects` function, you can reuse the msgId from the first Msg.
+If, however, you choose to send a Msg to another _MealyInstance_ as an effect, i.e. call `patch` on it in the `effects` function, you can reuse the msgId from the first Msg.
 The receiving FSM instance can then even do the same thing, and so on.
 This way you can form a chain of idempotent updates that will, assuming failures are intermittent, eventually succeed.

 Lastly, Mealstrom is not a good fit if: